Reno, Nevada: Economy

 Until the 1960s, Reno was the gambling capital of the United States, but Las Vegas's rapid growth, American Airlines' 2000 buyout of Reno Air, and the growth of Native American gaming in California have reduced its gambling economy.
 Older casinos were torn down (Mapes Hotel, Fitzgerald's Nevada Club, Primadonna, Horseshoe Club, Harold's Club, Palace Club), the Flamingo Hilton and smaller casinos like the Comstock, Sundowner, Golden Phoenix, Kings Inn, Money Tree, Virginian, and Riverboat were either closed or were converted into residential units.

 Because of its location, Reno has traditionally drawn the majority of its California tourists and gamblers from the San Francisco Bay Area and Sacramento while Las Vegas has historically served more tourists from Southern California and the Phoenix area.

 Several large local hotel casinos have shown significant growth and have moved gaming further away from the downtown core.
 These larger hotel casinos are the Atlantis, the Peppermill, and the Grand Sierra Resort.
 The Peppermill was chosen as the most outstanding Reno gaming/hotel property by Casino Player and Nevada magazines.
 In 2005, the Peppermill Reno began a $300 million Tuscan-themed expansion.

 Reno holds several events throughout the year to draw tourists to the area.
 They include Hot August Nights (a classic car convention), Street Vibrations (a motorcycle fan gathering and rally), the Great Reno Balloon Race, a Cinco de Mayo celebration, bowling tournaments (held in the National Bowling Stadium), and the Reno Air Races.

 Several large commercial developments were constructed during the mid-2000s boom, such as The Summit in 2007 and Legends at Sparks Marina in 2008.

-Reno is the location of the corporate headquarters for several companies, including Braeburn Capital, Hamilton, Server Technology, EE Technologies, Caesars Entertainment, and Port of Subs.
+Reno is the location of the corporate headquarters for several companies, including Braeburn Capital, Hamilton, Server Technology, EE Technologies, Caesars Entertainment, ITS Logistics, and Port of Subs.
 Companies based in the Reno metropolitan area include Sierra Nevada Corporation and U.S. Ordnance.
 International Game Technology, Bally Technologies and GameTech have a development and manufacturing presence.